raspberrypilearning/3D-scene/en/step_6.md

 ![Make a variable](images/make-a-variable.png)

-Name the variable 'speed'.
+Name the variable, for example 'speed'.
 Keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.

 ![Speed variable settings](images/speed-variable.png)